Bordered Heegaard Floer homology: Invariance and pairing: Generalized coefficient maps and boundary degenerations

-With respect to this correspondence, the boundary degeneration mentioned above comes from a disk in $\Sym^g(\Sigma)$ with boundary entirely in the $\alpha$-tori.
+With respect to this correspondence, the boundary degeneration mentioned above comes from a disk in $\Sym^g(\Sigma)$ with boundary entirely in the $\alpha$-tori; we will view this as a map from the upper half-plane $\HalfPlane$ with some boundary punctures.
 There is nothing strange about this disk.
-In particular, for generic $J$ \emph{on the symmetric product $\Sym^g(\Sigma)$}, the moduli spaces of these disks will be transversely cut out.
+In particular, for generic $J$ on the symmetric product $\Sym^g(\Sigma)$, the moduli spaces of these disks will be transversely cut out.